Skip to main content

 • Vaginal pain: Radiation can make the vulva and vagina more sensitive and sore, and sometimes causes a discharge.

-• Menstrual changes: Pelvic radiation can affect the ovaries, leading to menstrual changes and even early menopause
+• Menstrual changes: Pelvic radiation can affect the ovaries, leading to menstrual changes and even early menopause.

-When chemotherapy is given with radiation, the blood counts tend to be lower and fatigue and nausea tend to be worse.
+When chemotherapy is given with radiation, the blood cell counts tend to be lower and fatigue and nausea tend to be worse.
 These side effects typically improve in the weeks after treatment is stopped.

 Other, long-term side effects are also possible with EBRT.
 These are described below.